 month, on the 20th anniversary of his death, blues singer Lightnin'

 Hopkins will get the recognition that often eluded him in the land

-Once described by Texas Monthly as the state's best blues singer of the last
+Once described by Texas Monthly as the state's best blues singer of

-and feed store.
+shop and feed store.

 Despite his nickname, Hopkins didn't play faster than other blues

 singers.
 Nor did he invent a new style, make a lot or money, or produce

 a series of hits.
 "What he did was play country blues--raw as

 around him," said music writer John Ratliff.

 was born Sam Hopkins at Centerville

 on March 15, 1902.
 When his father died, his mother moved the family

 -- five brothers and sisters -- to Leona.
 At the age of eight, Hopkins

 made a cigar-box guitar with chicken wire strings.
 By ten he was playing

 with his cousin, Alger (Texas) Alexander, and Blind

 Lemon Jefferson, who encouraged him.
 Hopkins got into trouble

 with the law and served time in the Houston County Prison Farm in

 his first big break in Los Angeles when he made a record with piano

 player Wilson (Thunder) Smith.
 The combination led to the nickname

 of "Thunder and Lightning".

 companies.
 In the l950s, he began working with legendary producer

 Sam Chambers and his music began to reach a mainstream white audience.